Killer Instinct: Killer Instinct 2 and Killer Instinct Gold (1996)

 A 1996 arcade-only game developed by Rare, licensed by Nintendo, and manufactured by Midway.
 It was the sequel to Killer Instinct.
 The game was also ported to the SNES, but never released.
 It was later ported to the Nintendo 64 console under the name Killer Instinct Gold, and the port was published by Nintendo.
 A digital port, titled Killer Instinct 2 Classic, was released as part of a bundle with its 2013 sequel's second season on Xbox One.
 Killer Instinct Gold was also included as part of the Rare Replay compilation release.

 Killer Instinct (2013)

-A reboot of the Killer Instinct series, developed by Double Helix Games under supervision of Ken Lobb, and the first game in the series to be published by Microsoft Studios, was released in November 2013 as a launch title for the Xbox One.
+A reboot of the Killer Instinct series, developed by Double Helix Games under supervision of Ken Lobb, and the first game in a planned series to be published by Microsoft Studios, was released in November 2013 as a launch title for the Xbox One.
 Following the acquisition of Double Helix Games by Amazon, Iron Galaxy Studios took over the development of post-launch content.
 A Windows 10 version was released in March 2016 on the Windows Store, and via Steam in September 2017.